micahcourey/stevens-connect-guides/administration-guides/data-warehouse-setup.md

 # Data Warehouse Setup

 A data warehouse is an independent database where incoming readings will be stored and is often used for data analysis.
-Setting up a data warehouse will allow you to import your data into 3rd party data-management software. <span class="app-name"></span> offers an 'On time' or 'Real time' data warehouse, which means the data is always up to date.
+Setting up a data warehouse will allow you to import your data into 3rd party data-management software. <span class="app-name"></span> offers a 'Real time' data warehouse, which means the data is always up to date.
 Once your data warehouse is setup it will automatically begin collecting new data at regular intervals.
 Note that only Project Administrators have access to the Data Warehouse feature.

 ## Prerequisites